-NAATI’s Certified Interpreter (Auslan-English) test is a direct and objective assessment of the skills and competencies needed to practice as an interpreter in Australia.
+NAATI’s Certified Interpreter (Auslan-English) test is an objective assessment of the skills and competencies needed to practice as an interpreter in Australia.

-There are four pathways to become eligible to sit a Certified Interpreter (Auslan & English) test.
-Click here to work out a certification pathway.
+There are four pathways to become eligible to sit a Certified Interpreter (Auslan & English) Test.

 For Auslan, the Certified Interpreter test involves five tasks:

 - One sight translation into Auslan (in the same domain as the second dialogue)

 There is no fixed time for the test.
 In most situations, testing will take around 1.5 to 2 hours from the time your test starts.